Appdynamics/ConfigMyApp-docs/docs/README.md

 Please do not proceed if any of the aforementioned prerequisites are not met.

 ## Service account
-A lcoal service account should be created in you controller with the following privileges:
+A local service account should be created in your controller with the following privileges:

 1. Create health rules in all business applications
 2. Create dashboards